DevOps training

 What is DevOps?

 Broadly speaking, DevOps operates on a model of continuous integration and continuous delivery, or CI/CD, to deliver and evolve products faster than using traditional management processes.
 And it’s not just a process.
 It’s a shift in workplace culture that encourages tight collaboration between teams.
-There are all kinds of tools and services out there to automate and streamline the DevOps workflow, but ultimately, people are the key component.
+There are all kinds of tools and services out there to automate and streamline the DevOps workflow, but people are the key component.

 AWS offers the following definition of the DevOps model: